Cedro23/saucisse_bot/README.md

 ```

 ## 2. Building the solution
-To build the solution simply double click the "build.bat" script.
+To build the solution simply publish the Saucisse_bot.bots project.

 ## 3. Commands
 Here's a listing of all the existing commands.